mjanssen/koekie/README.md

 // Surprisingly, returns a bool true/false if a cookie exists cookieExists(name);

-// Removes a cookie
-removeCookie(name)
+// Removes a cookie - Make sure to pass the same path as you used to create it removeCookie(name, { path: '/' });
 ```

 # Options